garsidestephen/google-interactive-canvas-example/README.md

 # google-interactive-canvas-example
-c# basic easy example of how to create a Google Interactive Canvas control using a Web API
+A basic, easy example of how to create a Google Interactive Canvas control using Javascript and a C# .net Web API.
+You can read more about the example by visiting https://www.stephengarside.co.uk/blog/webdev/google-interactive-canvas-easy-example/